Humanities and the Sunshine State

 Floridians have an extensive relationship with water.
 From the food we eat, to our favorite pastimes, to the industries that flourish here, to our changing and diverse population, Florida’s most significant issues are tied to water.
 Through an introduction to how various humanities disciplines study water, Humanities and the Sunshine State will explore contemporary political topics such as tourism, food justice, aquifer sustainability, industrial growth, and race relations.

-- Visits to special collections where students will handle historical documents
+- Visit special collections and handle historical documents

-- Field trips to Florida’s springs, Cedar Key, the Santa Fe River, and Rosewood
+- Go on field trips to Florida’s springs, Cedar Key, the Santa Fe River, and Rosewood

-- Hands-on demonstrations of digital archiving and recording oral traditions
+- Experience hands-on demonstrations of digital archiving and recording oral traditions

-- Tours of the UF campus and near-by North Florida cultural landscapes
+- Go on tours of the UF campus and near-by North Florida cultural landscapes

-- UF Admissions Q&A panel with Pre-Law, Pre-Med and Humanities
+- Attend a UF Admissions Q&A panel with Pre-Law, Pre-Med and Humanities